Spencer-J-Lee/catchup/README.md

 # CatchUp

-A mobile app for tracking who you want to stay in touch with and when you last caught up with them.
+A mobile app for tracking friends you want to stay in touch with and when you last caught up with them, featuring contact imports, catch-up scheduling, and a calendar of past and upcoming events.
 React Native (Expo) + TypeScript + Supabase.

 ## Screenshots